itreves36/construct-tracker/README.md

 # construct-tracker
 Track and measure constructs, concepts or categories in text documents.
-Built on top of litellm to interactive with Generative AI models.
+Built on top of the litellm package to use most Generative AI models.

 # Installation